yoyoberenguer/Water-Ripple-Effect/README.md

 The cython file RippleEffect.pyx contains 3 differents methods for rendering the ripple effects.
 For this demo we are using a screen with dimension 300 x 300 pixels for a reasonable 77 fps

-method 1: Consist of a going through all elements from the array and performing a blur on every adjacent pixels (x + 1, y), (x - 1, y), (x, y - 1), (x, y + 1) of the array (previous).
-As you can expect with python, this method is extremely slow and not usable for real time rendering of screen over the dimensions 100 x 100 pixels.
+method 1: Consist of a going through all the elements of an array and performing a blur on adjacent pixels like (x + 1, y), (x - 1, y), (x, y - 1), (x, y + 1).

+As you can expect with python, this method is extremely slow and not usable for real time rendering with screen dimension over 100 x 100 pixels.

 method 1
 print(timeit.timeit('ripple_1(cols, rows, previous, current)', 'from __main__ import ripple_1, cols, rows, previous, current', number=10))